Health Care Administration in Massachusetts

 Working With Your Bachelor’s Degree in Healthcare Administration in MA

 The job outlook for medical managers is positive in Massachusetts, as it is in many states.
-Between 2012 and 2022, O*Net expects a 21% increase in medical management jobs.
-This works out to almost 500 new jobs per year (O*Net, 2012).
+Between 2018 and 2028 medical management jobs are projected to increase by 10 percent.
+This works out to almost 1,690 new jobs per year.

 You may find that salaries in Massachusetts are slightly higher than the national average.
-According to O*Net, the average salary for a medical manager is $96,200 annually.
+The average salary for a medical manager is $136,930 annually.
 To make the most of your opportunities in this field, look into joining a group like the Massachusetts Medical Group Management Association.